-Images serve several vital functions on your website, not the least of which is to make it look nice.
-Images break up large blocks of text, making them easier to read and provide a look and feel that is essential to communicating your brand.
+Using ALT Text with Images serves several vital functions on your website.
+Images not only make your website look nice but they break up large blocks of text, making them easier to read and provide a look and feel that is essential to communicating your brand.
 Images can help describe complicated concepts, help customers and prospects connect through the faces of your people, and showcase your products in a way that makes them irresistible.
 Search engines like Google and Bing are placing increased importance on images.
 Often the first results returned for keyword searches are images, like the search for red t-shirts below.
 But most people are not aware of how much the images contribute to your site’s search engine optimization (SEO).
 In fact, images have a huge potential for impact – if you treat them right.

 Image optimization is one of the most impactful aspects of SEO, and yet, it is one of the most often overlooked.
 Follow these tips to get the most out of your website images.